Confusion over the Biden administration's commitment to military support for Ukraine

 Ukraine disappointed with the US

-Even the $150mn is less than the $250mn that the US sent the embattled country in 2020 to bolster its defence against Russian aggression in the Donbas, as the US remains afraid of being sucked into a proxy war with Russia via the Donbas.
+Even the combined $275mn is not much more than the $250mn that the US sent the embattled country in 2020 to bolster its defence against Russian aggression in the Donbas, as the US remains afraid of being sucked into a proxy war with Russia via the Donbas.

 Ukraine was disappointed by the low key support it got from Biden, who was on tour in Europe in the last 10 days, culminating with a one-on-one summit with Putin in Geneva.